Police say raise is still important to recruit and retain officers

 As was outlined in the proposed city-parish budget presented at the beginning of the month, more than 200 jobs could be cut, and another 220 vacant positions could be left that way.

-Baton Rouge Police Union President Brandon O'Neal says the police department has been underpaid since he started working there nearly 20 years ago.
-Over the past year, he's seen many officers leave BRPD for the promise of a higher-paying job at another agency.
+Baton Rouge Police Union President Brandon O'Neal says police officers have been underpaid since he started working there nearly 20 years ago.
+Over the past year, he has seen many officers leave BRPD for the promise of a higher-paying job at another agency.

 "You're not even a police officer yet for state police, and you make what a captain makes for Baton Rouge police," O'Neal said.